 Thus you should avoid the possibility of living a lifestyle with debt trouble.

 Because living with debt can become a habit that is hard to break.
 The habit can force you to live a lifestyle that you can’t afford.

 Remember, it is easier to fall into the debt trap, but it is harder to get out of it.
 And it can be more difficult to save for the retirement if you accumulate debts persistently in your life.

 Don’t delay: Prioritize your retirement savings

-Saving money in to a 401(k) or IRA is more important.
+Saving money into a 401(k) or IRA is more important.
 No matter how less you are contributing.
-If you face difficulty in saving money, then automate it for a hassle free savings.
+If you face difficulty in saving money, then automate it for hassle-free savings.
 Remember, there is a tax benefit and the money will grow in a compounding way for 30 to 40 years.
 So, try to save a smaller portion of your income to enjoy your retirement time.